 According to the research, more than a third (38%) of women felt a lack of gender diversity was a contributing factor to leaving or being reluctant to enter the industry, and 4 in 10 (39%) indicated that a lack of female role models in senior positions was a key barrier to progression.

 The research focuses on how organisations can encourage more women to not only join these traditionally male-dominated industries but to stay with them.

 When asked to rank the top five factors that might attract more women to join or stay in the industry, opportunities for career progression was ranked first, followed by equal pay, meaningful work, learning and development opportunities and flexible working hours.

-Over a third (33%) of female workers also believe there simply aren’t enough opportunities for career development.
+over a third (33%) of female workers also believe there simply aren’t enough opportunities for career development.

-Harriet Oldmeadow and Elizabeth Brookes, Senior Construction Lawyers and New South Wales Co-Presidents of the National Association of Women in Construction* (NAWIC), said they are proud to partner with Randstad to raise awareness around the problem of discrimation towards women, which persists in the construction industry.
+Harriet Oldmeadow and Elizabeth Brookes, Senior Construction Lawyers and New South Wales Co-Presidents of the National Association of Women in Construction* (NAWIC), said they are proud to partner with Randstad to raise awareness around the problem of discrimination towards women, which persists in the construction industry.

-"Randstad’s report identifies critical issues affecting not only women, but also men working in the sector, which is driving an unsustainable work culture.
+"Randstad’s report identifies critical issues affecting not only women but also men working in the sector, which is driving an unsustainable work culture.
 The personal stories behind the findings, which we hear on a regular basis, are alarming and, quite often, very sad.

-“Together with Randstad, we’re committed to ensuring these issues are on the radar at every level level of the construction supply chain, to make a positive change for the present and future workplace.”
+“Together with Randstad, we’re committed to ensuring these issues are on the radar at every level of the construction supply chain, to make a positive change for the present and future workplace.”